waldronlab/data-science-seminar/README.md

 ## Current activities

-During Oct 2018 - Jan 2019 we will be reading and doing exercises from [An Introduction to Statistical Learning with Applications in R](https://www-bcf.usc.edu/~gareth/ISL/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
+During March 13 - June 2019 we will be reading and doing exercises from [Modern Statistics for Modern Biology](http://web.stanford.edu/class/bios221/book/)) by Susan Holmes and Wolfgang Huber.
 See the [schedule wiki](https://github.com/waldronlab/data-science-seminar/wiki).

 ## About us